 (Steven Naifeh & Gregory White Smith eds.,

 Cliff represents luxury and boutique hotel and resort brands, operators and management companies, developers, private equity and other investors in their highest profile projects.
-He understands how to best tackle the various agreements – he knows the hospitality industry and the unique business and economic issues that arise – and he has guided clients through many complex matters and dispute resolutions.
+He understands how to best tackle the various agreements that arise in real estate law, he knows the hospitality industry and its unique business and economic issues, and he has guided clients through many complex matters and dispute resolutions.
 Cliff ensures that clients are protected, focuses intently on their broader business goals, and knows how, where and when to push to get the deal done as quickly as possible.

 He also represents leading marketing, technology and other vendors that provide important services to the hospitality industry and has represented the following clients throughout the United States and abroad: